bradvogel/elliptical-observe/doc/observe.md

 that do not match the spec (Bacon, Kefir, Reactive-Extensions/RxJS) will not automatically work with elliptical.

-In our code, we are creating a new `Observable`.
-The first thing it does is push an empty Array, which, in this case, means that no data has been received yet.
+In our `fetch` function, we are creating a new `Observable`.
+The first thing it does is
+push an empty Array, which, in this case, means that no data has been received yet.
 Then, it calls
 `fetchHeroData`, some async function.
 When the callback is called, it will pass the data to `observer.next`.

 What does this mean for our `Component`?
-Notice that our `describe` method has a new property - `data`. `data` will always contain the most recent value from our `Observable`. `describe` can use this variable when it builds its element tree.
+Notice that our `describe` method's argument has a new property - `data`. `data` will always contain the most recent value from our `Observable`. `describe` can use this variable when it builds its element tree.